SmartInternetSolutions/translation/readme.md

 By default, the cache will be deactivated if the value of 'debug' in app/config/app.php is true, and activated when debug is false.
 You may customize this behaviour in the package's config file.

-Entries in the cache will be prefixed with 'waavi|translation|'
+Entries in the cache will be prefixed with 'SmartInternetSolutions|translation|'

 ## The models